edgedb/edgedb/docs/cli/edgedb_branch/edgedb_branch_create.rst

 Description
 ===========

-``gel branch create`` creates a new branch with the same schema as the current branch specified in ``$CONFIG/credentials``.
+:gelcmd:`branch create` creates a new branch with the same schema as the current branch specified in ``$CONFIG/credentials``.
 Without any options, it is equivalent to :eql:stmt:`create schema branch`.